astroport-fi/astroport-core/packages/astroport/README.md

 ### Native Token Balance Querier

-It uses CosmWasm standard interface to query the account balance to chain.
+It uses the CosmWasm standard interface to query an account's balance.

 ```rust
 pub fn query_balance(